MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsOnlineLisLocation.md

 ### -Elin
 Specifies the Emergency Location Identification Number.
 This is used in Direct Routing EGW scenarios.

 **Note:** You can set or change the ELIN, but you can't clear its value.
-If you need to clear the value, you should re-create the location.
+If you need to clear the value, you should recreate the location.

 ```yaml
 Type: String